Our Hackensack Divorce Lawyers Are Here for You

 The amount of time your divorce will take depends on the complexity of your case and the time you and your spouse need to ultimately agree and resolve all of the issues between you.
 Most divorces are concluded in less than year.
 There are some divorce cases that end within a couple of months, but that is usually where there is very little fighting over children or property and both parties are very reasonable with one another.
 Otherwise, the average divorce matter ranges from 7 to 11 months.
 On the other side of the coin, if there are hotly contested issues, such as custody, visitation, relocation, or business valuations, a divorce could certainly take longer than a year.

-The Hackensack divorce attorneys at MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, understand that the faster you get divorced, the faster everyone can move on to a better place in their lives.
+The Hackensack divorce attorneys at Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, understand that the faster you get divorced, the faster everyone can move on to a better place in their lives.
 We do our best with what is within our control to make this process as efficient and streamlined as possible for you and your family.
 We use offensive strategies that move the needle forward.

 Call Our Hackensack Divorce Attorneys for Help